-Associate Professor Juarez’s research focuses on medication adherence, cost-effectiveness of cardiovascular interventions, and health disparities, particularly involving Asian and Pacific Americans.
+Professor Juarez researches ethnic disparities in medication adherence.
+Her work also focuses on cost-effectiveness of cardiovascular interventions and health disparities, particularly involving Asian and Pacific Americans.

 Deborah Taira Juarez is a professor of pharmacy practice at the Daniel K. Inouye College of Pharmacy, University of Hawai‘i at Hilo.
 Her research focuses on medication adherence, cost-effectiveness of cardiovascular interventions, and health disparities, particularly involving Asian and Pacific Americans.
 She has worked at the Health Institute at the New England Medical Center examining outcomes from the patient perspective and spent ten years working at Hawai‘i Medical Service Association analyzing large administrative datasets, including cost and lab data.